mmertsock/eskergames/notes-city.markdown

 ### Save and restore game data, start new city

 Implement it.
+Have a version number in the game data for compatibility.
+When writing the save state, write the current version number.
+When reading, configure a min supported version number (may be able to load/convert slightly older versions).
 Auto-save each game month or year.
 Depending on engine speed.
 Or maybe autosave every X seconds of wall time (to handle long build-sessions where the game remains paused).
 Make sure Plots and stuff have a consistent way to store opaque state data.
 Also implement modal dialog for starting a new city so you can start over.